LauraKirby/type_inference/type-inference.md

 ## Prompt:
  Write a short document that explains Swift’s type-inference system and why developers should care.

-  1\.
-Was a Playground the best choice given the contents of your writing sample?

 ## Writer's Note:
  Examples given throughout the documentation reference a topic not often covered in the developer community - hydrology.
 By providing examples on a variety of topics, people from diverse backgrounds may have an easier time relating to the material.